 1) House Insurance claims are often settled quicker through UK, Northern European and US insurance companies.

 2) It is a lot simpler to have insurance policies in your own language and the handling of claims is invariably easier.

 It is important to note that you should use one insurance company for both household content insurance and building/house insurance in order to avoid conflicts between the insurance companies in the case of a claim.

-Try to make sure that storm damage and natural disasters are covered and that the amount insured for covers the rebuilding cost.
-Earthquakes will always be excluded from insurance policies as they are covered by the Italian government.
+Try to make sure that storm damage and natural disasters are covered and that the amount you are insured for covers the rebuilding cost.

 Contents Insurance is always a good idea but not essential and the insurance company will insist on many conditions like burglar bars etc being met.
 Valuables are virtually never covered and so many conditions and exclusions exist that I have never bothered to cover our valuables.

-Anyway it is not a forgone conclusion that insurance premiums will be higher in your own country for house insurance.
-Italy has very high insurance premiums generally and insurance companies in the UK and Holland often have lower insurance premiums than available in Italy and offer far better service.
+Anyway, it is not a forgone conclusion that house insurance premiums will be higher in your own country.
+Italy has very high insurance premiums generally and insurance companies in the UK, Holland (and many other countries too) often have lower insurance premiums than those in Italy.
+They also offer far better service in my experience.